mforootan/mforootan.github.io/README.md

 The dashboard was presented at the 2019 LifeSavers Conference, an annual conference on injury prevention and traffic safety organized by the National Safety Council.

-- Designed KPIs and interactive reports for law enforcement and policy teams.
-- Earned a Pay-for-Performance (P4P) award for operational efficiency.

 **Key Features**:
 - Dynamic filtering & drill-downs